 Include Key Content in the First Frame When You Learn How to Email an Animated GIF

 Outlook—which accounts for 6% of all emails opened— does not support animated GIFs.
 When an animated GIF is included in an email they simply show the first frame of the animation.

 To make sure your message isn’t lost, include the most important content (offer, CTA, and so on) in the first frame of the GIF.
 Here’s an example from PetSmart:

-Takeaway: Double check with your designer and make sure the most important information is included in the first frame of the animated GIF.
+Takeaway: Double check with your designer and make sure the most important information is included in the first frame when you learn how to email an animated email GIF.